ttooming/kood-racetrack-info-screens/Manual_testing.md

 Is interface "Lap-Line Tracker" correctly scalabled in tablet device?

-Are Race Control" and "Lap-Line Tracker" buttons correctly in the frame of their respective interfaces?
+Are "Race Control" and "Lap-Line Tracker" buttons correctly in the frame of their respective interfaces?

 Are pop-up windows correctly in the frame of the screen?

 **Edge cases**

-"FINISH" is pressed before timer reaches 0 (Requirements state that race can be ended by pressing "FINISH")
+"FINISH" is pressed before timer reaches 0 *(Requirements state that race can be ended by pressing "FINISH")*

 Each driver's lap button is pressed while race mode is "Finish"